About the location of the school

-Over 7,000 artists, residents and workplaces in Walthamstow’s art community came together again this year and we were able to enjoy the E17 Art Trail, on the theme of STEAM, during June.
+Over 7,000 artists, residents and workplaces in Walthamstow’s art community come together every couple of years enabline residents and visitors to enjoy the E17 Art Trail.

 God’s Own Junkyard is an amazing collection of new & used neon fantasies, salvaged signs, vintage neons, old movie props and retro displays.
-The Rolling Scones Café is open all weekend and the Wild Card Brewery is just next door.
+Their Rolling Scones Café, serving excellent food/drink and even afternoon tea, is open all weekend and the Wild Card Brewery and Mother's Ruin gin distillery are just next door.

 Epping Forest is a stone’s throw away and the whole Walthamstow area bustles with restaurants and bars.

-Walthamstow Wetlands opens on 20th October and will be the largest urban wetlands in Europe.
+Walthamstow Wetlands is the largest urban wetlands in Europe.
 See their website for more information

 Walthamstow Wetlands is open seven days a week between 9.30am and 4pm (October to March), between 9.30am and 5pm (April to September).